 One of the things she talked about was accent walls.
 An accent wall is a wall in a room that serves as the focal point of decoration.
 More or less, it’s the only wall in the room that features the dominant color of decoration.
 It is designed in such a way that the eyes are drawn to it once anyone steps into the room.
 If done right, the accent-wall approach is a surefire way of incorporating this year’s bold color schemes in your home.

-One little hint: if you’re online searching for inspiration, accent walls are also sometimes referred to as focus walls or feature walls.
+One little hint: if you’re online searching for inspiration, these are also sometimes referred to as focus walls or feature walls.

 Okay…I can definitely work with this.
 Tell me what to do!
 To effectively create stunning accent walls in your home, these are a few golden rules.